haroonatcha/CCEnrollmentPrediction/README.md

 I also put together a preliminary model building file.
 This fits arima and linear models to the aggregate trends and compares them to the 'stacked' model.
 Unsurprisingly, the stacked model does better.
 Something to note though, it does better EVEN WITHOUT including the GDP term for new students.
 Seasonality alone gets us really close.
 This might be something I try to emphasize in the paper writing process.

+### 06/06/21 notes

+- Added a polynomial term stacked model for comparison
+- Fixed a problem where I didn't specify family = 'binomial' in the individual model
+- Calculated RMSE and MAE for the models
+- Added line chart comparing different forecasts in 'results' section
+- Updated model generation chart
+- Added a linear model with a lagged term for comparison
+- Changed the ARIMA portion of the stacked model to a linear model to better reflect data generating process

 ## Haroon's Garden of Forking Paths

 Here I'm listing things that are either a problem or area for improvement, ordered by what I think is most to least important.
 Problems are **bolded**, nice-to-haves are not.